 "Thank you, Father.
 Boar is my favorite!"
-I said with a big smile.
+I smiled.

 I looked back down at the fire.
 "Sorry, Father."

 "But they are tasty," he said.
-I looked up to find a small smirk on his face and a grin returned to mine as well.
+I looked up to find a small smirk on his face and a smile returned to mine as well.

-Mother wasn't far off gathering more firewood.
-She glanced up, saw that Father was back, and headed back with a bundle of sticks in her arms.
-She too wore simple clothes; old worn leather made a skirt and top, while the rest was bare.
-Her bark-like skin resembled that of Father, but hers was slightly lighter in shade.
-She wore hair that was dense, with dreads like vines, and she walked like she knew who she was, something that I had never seen the Humans pull off.
+Mother wasn't far off, gathering more firewood.
+When she saw that Father had returned, Mother headed back with a bundle of sticks in her arms.
+She too wore simple clothes; old worn leather made a skirt and top, while the rest was left bare.
+Her earthen brown skin resembled that of Father.
+It was rough like the trees but slightly lighter in shade.
+Her hair was dense, with dreads like vines, and she walked deliberately like she knew who she was.
+It was something that I had never seen the Humans pull off.

-She placed her armful of branches in the usual spot, under a small collection of leafy plants to protect it from the rain.
-She took a few of the sticks with her as she walked over and sat on a stone next to me.
+Mother placed her armful of branches in the usual spot, a small collection of leafy plants to protect it from the rain, took a few sticks with her and walked over and sat on a stone next to me.
 "Well done," she said to Father.
-She placed the sticks on the fire and then looked at me.
+Mother placed the sticks on the fire and then looked at me.
 "Kaia, why don't you show your father what you learned today?"

-I nodded and then focused on the ground in front of me.
-I could feel a small portion of the energy run through me and then leave, into the ground.
+I nodded, focusing on the ground in front of me.
+A small portion of energy ran through me and left into the ground.
 Mother said the trick wasn't that I needed to use a lot of it, just that I needed to shape it correctly.
-A green glow formed on the ground and a small seedling peaked through.
-I carefully pulled my hand up and the plant followed, growing in size and color.
-Leaves formed, and flowers bloomed and then wilted.
+A green glow formed on the ground revealing small seedling peeking through.
+I carefully pulled my hand up, and the plant followed, growing in size and color.
+Leaves formed, flowers bloomed, and then went limp.
 When I was done, a small plant stood on the ground with three bright red berries hanging from it.
 I picked one off and handed it to Father.

 "Teaberries!" he said, "I love teaberries!" acting more like a child than I had about the boar.
 He grabbed the berry and popped it into his mouth, cherishing the taste.
-He looked at Mother and said, "Well, I am happy to see you are finally teaching her something useful."
+While still chewing he said, "Well, I am happy to see you are finally teaching her something useful."
 He gave Mother a playful look and she laughed in response.

-Father finished skinning and gutting the boar, and then ran a stake through it and hung it over the fire.
-When he stood from the fire to clean his hands at a nearby stream, he froze in place instead, with wide eyes.
+Father finished skinning and gutting the boar, impaled it on a wooden stake, and hung it over the fire.
+When he stood up from the fire to clean his hands at a nearby stream, he froze in place instead, wide-eyed.

-Shocked to hear someone other than my parents, I poked my head above the bushes that surrounded our camp to see its source.
-A man, Human, with blond hair cut short on the side and long on top, stood with hands on his hips, his hairy chin cocked upward.
-He wore a red shirt that was swallowed up by a surprising number of belts around his waist.
+Shocked to hear someone other than my parents, I poked my head up to see past the bushes that surrounded our camp to see the source.
+A man, Human, with blond hair cut short on the side and left long on top.
+He stood in a clearing with hands on hips.
+His pale skin stood out against the dark wood and his hairy chin cocked upward.
+He wore a red shirt that was swallowed up by a series of crisscrossing belts on his waist and chest, each holding a series of vials containing a tarish liquid.
 My viewing was cut short by Father shoving my head behind his back.

-"The polite response would be to say 'Hello', maybe a 'How do you do?', but you savages were never much for manners, huh?" said the man.
+"The polite response would be to say 'Hello', maybe a 'How do you do?', but you savages were never much for manners, huh?" the man taunted.

-The voice continued.
+He went on.
 "No response, huh?
-Well, you all must have been here a long time.
-Heck, I didn't even think there were any of you Treeks left, but here we are.
+Well, you all must have been squatting in our woods for a long time.
+Heck, I didn't even think any of you Treeks were left, but here we are.
 And this whole time, you have been, what, hiding in our forests and eating our game?
 Leeching off of our land?
-That doesn't sound fair, now does it?"
+That doesn't sound fair now, does it?"

-I could now see other Humans spreading out from the one with the belts and emerging from behind trees.
+Other Humans spread out from behind the one with the belts and emerging from behind trees.
 A few of them chuckled along with belt-man's question.

 "We mean you no harm.
 Let us leave and you'll never see us again."
 Father said.